 Conclusion of National Manufacturing Policy

-- Small & Medium enterprises can get refund on technology purchase.
+- Small & Medium enterprises can get the refund on technology purchase.

 - Workable laws of labor.